dhis2/dhis2-docs/src/user/managing-dashboards.md

 ![](resources/images/dashboard/dashboard-title-bar.png)

-Refer to the above section about creating dashboards for information on making changes to the dashboard.
+In addition to all the tools for creating a dashboard, there are two additional actions that can be taken when editing an existing dashboard.

 ### Translating dashboard title and description

 You can add translations for dashboard title and description while in edit mode by clicking the **Translate** button in the edit actions bar.
 The dialog provides a list of languages to translate to, and shows the original dashboard title underneath the name input field.
 First choose the language you want to translate for, then fill in the dashboard name and description translation.

 ![](resources/images/dashboard/dashboard-translation-dialog.png)

 ### Deleting a dashboard